codescrum/sample-rails-app-for-bebox/README.md

 ==============

 This is the simple web application to serve as a example for Bebox.
-This sample application is based on [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/) and modified to serve as a deployment example for Bebox in conjuction with the bebox_simple_web_app example project.
+This sample application is based on [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/) and modified to serve as a deployment example for Bebox in conjuction with the bebox-simple_web_app example project.

 How to Use
 ----------